rust-lang/rust/src/doc/rustc-dev-guide/src/early-late-bound.md

 used for a parameter of any type, but in Rust we generate customized code for each parameter type.

-One consequence of this asymmetry is a weird split in how we represesent some generic types: _early-_ and _late-_ bound parameters.
+One consequence of this asymmetry is a weird split in how we represent some generic types: _early-_ and _late-_ bound parameters.
 Basically, if we cannot represent a type (e.g. a universally quantified type), we have to bind it _early_ so that the unrepresentable type is never around.